 I read something this week that totally mazed my mind.
 Since I am unable to even think about anything else I guess I will write about it.

 On Barbara Ellin Fox's US Horsemanship blog she has a posting on the modern misuse of draw reins (the web address is at the end.)
-As a general rule I do not like draw reins, I know that, in experienced well trained hands, they can be an extremely…Continue
+As a general rule I do not like draw reins, I know that, in experienced well trained hands, they can be…Continue

 Given that it's mosquito season, what better than to post on Medical Monday about West Nile Disease.
 (I imagine that if this was being narrated aloud, "West Nile Disease" would be all echo-y and have ominous tones playing in the background - da da daaaa.)